Securing & segregating your home networks

 • Real-time notifications if anything suspicious happens

-Non-user-friendly security usually is a brilliant way to either upset users or get them to circumvent it.
+• user friendliness (Non-user-friendly security usually is a highway to upset users or get them to circumvent it)

 2. Bill of Materials (BoM)

-We’ll need a bit of hardware if we want to be serious about security, sorry about that.
-I’ll stick to the very minimum and very affordable component. (for the security level they’ll contribute to achieve).
+We’ll need a bit of hardware if we want to be serious about security.
+I’ll stick to affordable component.
 You can swap any of those by another brand or model, but my explanations and screenshot will be made on this exact hardware.

 • A firewall box, here a Quotom Qotom Mini PC (I5 Core, 8 Gb and 128 Gb SSD i5, 4 Gigabit Ethernet) $233

-You’re looking at something between $500 and $1K to get a real, secure, resilient network.
-Now this investment will last ten years, and you can optimize buying times and models, but it’s not gonna be cheap.
+You’re looking at something between $500 and $1K to get a real, secure, resilient network, but this investment should hold a decade.

 3. Setting up your firewall